gcbhoj/gcbhoj/README.md

 - 🔭 I’m currently working on **Backend Sql and Java**

-- 🌱 I’m currently working on ** Creating a Library Management System using Spring Boot **
+- 🌱 I’m currently working on a Web Application targeting early learnes with games targeting cognetive and basic math problems, The program creats it own questions and checks for answers.

 - 🤝 I’m looking for help with **Areas to Improve**